anubiann00b/HowToQuadcopter/README.md

  * Don't fry your board.

-It's a lot easier than it sounds.
+It's pretty easy to fry a board, if you're careless or short something.
 Simply grounding pins can destroy your board.
 Read [10 Ways to Destroy an Arduino](http://www.ruggedcircuits.com/10-ways-to-destroy-an-arduino/).